N4IRS/stm32-dvm/Version_3/readme.md

 This is for the Version 3 (Blue Board) ONLY!
 Clone the MMDVM repository from G4LKX

-Add STM32F4XX_Lib directory
+git submodule init
+git submodule update

-Copy Config.h IO.cpp IOSTM.cpp Makefile SerialSTM.cpp over the existing files.
+Copy Config.h and IO.cpp over the existing files.
+Note: All IO.cpp does is change the startup LED sequence.

 make dvm